gabledata/tutorial/README.md

 ### Make a Breaking Change

 Modify the `VehicleLocation.proto` file by changing the `status` column to `vehicleStatus`.
-This renames a field that is protected in the data contract and will result in a violation of the contract.
+This renames a field that is protected in the data contract, which is a violation of the contract.

 Once the change has been saved, commit the change and push it to Github: